dchung07/car_rental_system/README.md

 -> When the sub modal is opened (e.g. brand)
 -> Loop through the json and for each brand that exists (length), generate DOM elements (buttons with the relevant brand name) and append it to the sub modal.
 -> Give each button an event listener that will update the cardContainer.

+-> Remember to create cardHTML for when there are no exact results (removed it previously)